caferven/django-docker-utils/README.md

 - The .gitignore file can be updated with "Dockerfile" and "docker-compose.yml".
 - Remember that in order to run any command that uses "[migrate.py](http://migrate.py/)" you'll need to use "docker-compose run --rm web python [manage.py](http://manage.py/)".
 - Some parameters need to be processed through config() and not os.environ.get().
 To be able to do this, it is necessary to import decouple.
+- To enter the docker terminal, run: docker-compose exec web bash
+- To update the Tailwind CSS output.css file, run: tailwindcss -i static/css/input.css -o static/css/output.css (if the config file is located at .)